mozilla/pkipolicy/ccadb/policy.md

   TLS/SSL server certificates)
 * Extended Validation (EV) audit (if applicable)

-CAs must provide English versions of any Certificate Policy and Certification Practice Statement documents which are not originally in English, with version numbers matching the document they are a translation of.
+As of June 1 2017, CAs must provide English versions of any Certificate Policy and Certification
+Practice Statement documents which are not originally in English, with version numbers matching the document they are a translation of.
 The English version is not required to be authoritative in all cases of dispute, but the CA must